liamchampton/golang-twitter-bot-workshop/Labs/lab-3.md

 ![Create Public Application](../images/CreatePublicApp.png)

-**IMPORTANT PART**: First, Make sure the Go runtime is selected and then fill in the detail boxes shown below, indicated with a red arrow.
+Make sure the Go runtime is selected and then fill in the detail boxes shown below, indicated with a red arrow.
 The rest will auto-fill as you type or already be populated with text.
 The hostname and domain can be left with the defaults already populated.

 ![CF App Details 1](../images/CFAppDetails1.png)